energysistem/manuals/42509-Energy_Phone_Max_4G_5000/en/07-On_Off.md

 ## <quick_guide> Switch on and off

 Before turning on your Energy Phone Max 4G 5000, make sure that the microSIM cards are inserted in their slots.
 After that, press the power button (9) located on the upper right side of your device for one second.
 When the operating system has loaded, unlock the device to start using it.
-Enter the PIN number of your microSIM cards and then drag the padlock outside the circle using your finger.
+Enter the PIN number of your microSIM cards and then drag the padlock upwards using your finger.

 In order to turn off the device, hold the power button (9) until you see the power off menu, then select "power off".